 * The boards of India and South Africa agreed to reschedule a three-match ODI series to a later date.

 * England’s two-match test series in Sri Lanka scheduled to start on March 19 was postponed.

-* The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.
+* The final two stages of the UAE Tour were canceled after two Italian participants tested positive.

-* The Paris-Nice cycling race ended a day early after the eighth stage into Nice was cancelled.
+* The Paris-Nice cycling race ended a day early after the eighth stage into Nice was canceled.

-* The Giro d’Italia, the Paris-Roubaix, Liege-Bastogne-Liege and the Tour de Yorkshire Race were postponed.
+* The Paris-Roubaix, Liege-Bastogne-Liege and the Tour de Yorkshire Race men’s and women’s races have been postponed.

-* All cycling races up to the end of April have already been cancelled and riders in France and Spain, where many are based, were explicitly told they cannot train outside.
+* All cycling races up to the end of April have already been canceled and riders in France and Spain, where many are based, have been explicitly told they cannot train outside.

-* The European Tour has either postponed or cancelled events scheduled between March and May.
+* The European Tour has either postponed or canceled

 * NASCAR postponed all race events through May 3, including races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22), but intends to run all 36 races this season.

 * The Le Mans 24 hours race was postponed from June 13-14 to Sept.
 19-20.

 * The annual 24 Hours Motos, initially postponed from April to September, is now scheduled to take place on Aug.
 29–30.